AdyGCode/SaaS-FED-Notes/session-02/S01-PHP-Basics-I.md

 ## Basic Page continued

 Every PHP Page must have documentation

-Tells other coders what it is for
+- Indicates what it the code does
-Lecturers tell who the code is by
+- Indicates who the code is by
-Tells us when code was started
+- Indicates when code was started

 ![[PHP-Basics-I-20240723160259020.png]]